canelhasmateus/diamond/vault/permanent/ramble/OnChunking.md

 However, chunking it into `lett` and `ing` has a far better effect:
 Since `ing` is a very common suffix this second chunking is far more #generalizable.

-Parallels can be drawn to [[AllSoftwareSystem]] creation and [[SoftwareTesting]].
+Parallels can be drawn to #software creation and [[SoftwareTesting]].
 We start by creating small #implementations - that is, chunks - that #compose into bigger ones.

 > The #process of chunking software implementations into testable, reproducible, and #reusable parts, is analogous to finding out the best character chunks for a keyboard layout.